3 Best Low Sodium Dog Food Brands

 Its natural flavor is a plus that your dog will enjoy.
 Not only does Dakota like the taste, but her friends also like it.
 But, you don’t have to take her word for it, the reviews for this product are through the roof!

+Many owners report that their dogs like the taste, and the Amazon listing for this recipe still carries a large number of strong reviews.
 We don’t often see reviews this high.
 So, we double checked to make sure nothing fishy was going on and plugged the product into Fakespot.
-With over 1,000 reviews, Fakespot gives the quality of the reviews an A.
+With over 1,000 reviews, Fakespot gives the quality of the reviews an A. So, the comments are Legit!!

 Natural Balance Limited Ingredient Diets Dry Dog Food - Lamb Meal & Brown Rice Formula